rohanpsingh/RapidPoseLabels/README.md

 ### Update: New PyQt GUI is available.
-(zoom-in/out, go back into scenes, load dataset from GUI, change number of keypoints, keyboard shortcuts, and more...)
+(with zoom-in/out, go back into scenes, load dataset from GUI, change number of keypoints, keyboard shortcuts, and more features...)

+### Update: Step-by-step [tutorial](https://github.com/rohanpsingh/RapidPoseLabels/blob/master/tutorial/how-to-use-no-model.md) is available.
 ---